Photo by Nikki Doyle

 MONEY: US dollars are accepted throughout Belize.
 Small denominations (20 bills or less) are recommended since you will often receive Belizean dollars in change.
 There are some crafts - slate and wood carvings @ 10-50 dollars, and typical t-shirts @ 10-15 dollars.
 The only costs you are responsible for are: personal liquor, tips (see below) and any unscheduled motorboat excursions you wish to take.
 Certified divers will need to make payments for any dives they make.
 The dive master accepts credit cards for an additional 10% of cost.
 An airport departure tax of $40 is your responsibility as you leave the country.

 TIPPING: It is customary to tip our cook(s) who will be joining us while at Glover's Reef Atoll.
 Depending upon our group size, we will have one or two Belizean cooks with us. $50 per participant for one cook or $100 per participant split between two cooks would be greatly appreciated.
 Please tip our Belizean cooks with cash only.
 If you feel that your Blue Water Ventures guides served you well, you may factor in a gratuity for them.
-We would suggest a $50 per participant tip to be split among your BWV guides.
+We would suggest a $75 per participant tip to be split among your BWV guides.
 All other tips to local guides, hotel staff and drivers will be taken care of by Blue Water Ventures.
 As is customary in hotels you may choose to leave a small tip in your room for hotel staff each morning while on the mainland.
 US dollars are fine, but no US coins.

 Baird's Tapir, National Mammal of Belize Keeled-Billed Toucan, National Bird of Belize